Hispanic/Latinx Heritage Month Teaching Guide

 Right now we are in the middle of Hispanic Heritage Month—also, and more accurately, referred to as Hispanic/Latinx Heritage Month.
 September 15th is specifically the beginning of Hispanic/Latinx Heritage Month to commemorate the independence day for a number of Latin American countries.

-Hispanic/Latinx Heritage Month is a way to applaud, pay tribute, and appreciate how diverse cultures of American citizens whose ancestors came from Mexico, the Caribbean, Spain, and Central and South America have played a tremendous role in enriching and shaping America’s past, present, and future.
+Hispanic/Latinx Heritage Month is a way to applaud, pay tribute, and appreciate how the diverse cultures of American citizens whose ancestors came from Mexico, the Caribbean, Spain, and Central and South America have played a tremendous role in enriching and shaping America’s past, present, and future.

 Hispanic/Latinx Heritage Month is another wonderful opportunity to teach your children about American history.